• Home

 Loss of Manual Mode Under Load

 The archive has established that Manual Mode is not a permanent configuration.
+See Manual Mode for the foundational definition this page assumes.
 Under sustained cognitive and metabolic load, operative subjects exhibit a predictable transition toward scaffold-seeking behavior.
 This page documents the observable markers of that transition as recorded by external observers and confirmed through retrospective analysis.
 Internal experience is not considered a reliable signal.

 Early Linguistic Markers